Frequently Asked Question

 Whether an MPLS network can be considered a private network is dependent upon the specific provider and configuration of that network.
 The implementation would need to be evaluated to determine whether the MPLS network provides exposure to the Internet or other untrusted networks, before concluding whether the MPLS network can be considered private.
-If the MPLS network contains publically-accessible IP addresses or otherwise provides exposure to the Internet (for example, if an edge router has an Internet port), then it may need to be considered an “untrusted” or a public network.
+If the MPLS network contains publicly-accessible IP addresses or otherwise provides exposure to the Internet (for example, if an edge router has an Internet port), it may need to be considered an “untrusted” or a public network.

 MPLS networks that have been verified as being private are still in scope for PCI DSS, and, as with all private networks that are in scope, the MPLS network and associated devices would need to meet the applicable PCI DSS requirements.

 Is the expectation that any PFI investigation initiated must result in a PFI Final Report?

 Can SAQ eligibility criteria be used for determining applicability of PCI DSS requirements for assessments documented in a Report on Compliance?